Malaysia Travel Guides and Tips

 Malaysia is relatively easy to visit, from Kuala Lumpur you can just make a big loop following the coastline with a detour to Taman Negara.
 You’ll need at least a month, if you have less time just make a smaller loop, either towards the south or the north.

-In the north-west, you’ll find Cameron Highland, Penang and Langkawi to be worth a stop.
+In the northwest, you’ll find Cameron Highland, Penang, and Langkawi to be worth a stop.
 Cameron Highland is famous for its tea plantations and trekking, it’s also a good place if you like cooler climates, it’s just a bit too much developed to my taste.
-In Penang, you’ll visit Georgetown, famous for its street art, ancestral houses and party scene.
-In Langkawi, you can enjoy some relaxing time at the beach or at one of the island many waterfalls.
+In Penang, you’ll visit Georgetown, famous for its street art, ancestral houses, and party scene.
+In Langkawi, you can enjoy some relaxing time at the beach or at one of the island’s many waterfalls.

 South of Kuala Lumpur, don’t miss Melaka, a UNESCO World Heritage city.
 Rich in culture and history, you’ll find plenty of things to do in Melaka for a day or two.

 On the east coast, you can visit Kota Bharu, home to many museums, historical places, and several Buddhist temples.
 Going south, the Perhentian Islands are a must-go, these remote islands offer pristine beaches, you’ll feel directly transported to paradise.
 Next, you can make a quick stop in Kuala Terengganu to explore the old Chinese district and its street art.
 Then it’s time to head to the world-renowned Tioman Island, also a true paradise.